 Pastoral Care provides spiritual and emotional support to patients.
 A chaplain is available 24 hours a day to provide pastoral, spiritual and emotional care to patients, visitors and staff.

 Patients have the opportunity to spend time every week with animals provided by the local Pet Pals program.
 Pet therapy facilitates socialization, improves self-esteem, motivation, orientation and cognition.
+This program is currently paused due to COVID-19, but should return in the future.

 Through the use of exercises and applications that promote and restore normal function and development, physical therapists and assistants at Saint Francis Medical Center help patients overcome injuries and other physically debilitating conditions.